Patuxai Victory Monument in Vientiane, Laos

-The name means ‘victory gate’ and it’s dedicated to the Laotian fight for independence from the French in the 1940s.This guide will explain how you can get there, and everything you need to know before you go!
+The name means ‘victory gate’ and it’s dedicated to the Laotian fight for independence from the French in the 1940s.This travel guide will explain how to get there, and everything you need to know before you go!

 This building was modeled after the Arc, but it has an obvious local flair to it too, like the Buddhist figures and stupa shaped points on top.
 Personally I think this one looks cooler.

 If you go to the top of the monument you have to pay 3,000 kip (less than one US Dollar).

 How To Get To Patuxai Monument